 Over the last two years (see our Timeline), we successfully launched a number of programs which are making a difference in the lives of young people across the Greater Toronto and Hamilton region, with the potential to inform initiatives across the province.

-- netWORKS: Hundreds of youth and young professionals are connecting through netWORKS, a career-oriented networking and mentoring program launched with the United Way of Toronto and York Region and TenThousandCoffees.com.
+- netWORKS: Over 310 youth and 170 mentors have been engaged in netWORKS, a career-oriented networking and mentoring program, led by United Way of Toronto & York Region.

-- YouthConnect: 200 youth workers from 90 organizations with the capacity to reach 6,000 youth, as well as 90 youth and almost 50 employers have been trained on 21st century job-search skills through YouthConnect, our partnership with LinkedIn.
+- YouthConnect: Nearly 500 youth workers with the capacity to reach 6,000 youth, as well as 90 youth and almost 50 employers have been trained on 21st century job-search skills, with LinkedIn.

-- NPower Canada: 70 students have graduated from NPower Canada, which trains young people facing barriers and matches them with paid internships in the technology sector.
-Over 80% of graduates have secured full-time employment or are pursuing post-secondary education within a year of graduating.
+- NPower Canada: Almost 120 students have graduated (50% women) from NPower, which trains young people facing barriers and matches them with paid internships in the technology sector.
+80% of graduates enter full-time employment or pursue post-secondary education within a year of graduating.

 We are proud of our accomplishments to date but know that there is more work to be done to level the playing field for youth facing barriers.